Every wish you had a cheatsheet for growth hacking? Then read on.

 I wouldn’t come back either.

-Once new Twitter users signed up, they were left alone in the dark.
+Twitter learned this from experience.
+At one time, Twitter would leave new users alone in the dark after they first signed up.
 When Twitter changed this, engagement went up immensely.

 This is how it happened:

-Even more important, right when signing up Twitter prompted users to follow 5-10 people on their own.
+When signing up, Twitter prompted users to follow 5-10 people on their own.

 Uber constantly improves its service as well.
-Here are some of the experiments they have run already:
+Some of its offerings include:

-Once you’ve gotten big, user experience is a huge part of your product’s success.
-That’s why companies like Apple and Facebook spend hours discussing fonts, colors and button sizes.
+Once you’ve gotten big, the user experience is a huge part of your product’s success.
+That’s why companies like Apple and Facebook spend hours discussing fonts, colors, and button sizes.

 Never stop improving.

-Otherwise nature, or in this case the market, will teach you that lesson the hard way.
+Otherwise, nature (or the market in this case) will teach you that lesson the hard way.

 There’s a good quote about this idea of constant improvement:

-So don’t just take a “once and done” approach to growth hacking.
-What comes after the growth is just as important, if you want to create a sustainable business.
+Don’t just take a “one and done” approach to growth hacking.
+What comes after the growth is just as important if you want to create a sustainable business.

-It took Facebook 8 years to reach a $50 billion valuation.
-The kind of growth was unprecedented.
-It was historical.
+It only took Facebook eight years to reach a $50 billion valuation.
+That kind of growth was unprecedented.
+It was historical at the time.